xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

       }
       ```

-      You're asking where had the iGPU gone?
+      Wonder where the iGPU had gone?
 How come you need it on a multi-thousand-dollar laptop for gaming?

-      Under this scheme the manufacturer cuts power to the iGPU component, so all the power budget can be allocated to CPU and dGPU for better performance.
+      Under this scheme, the manufacturer cuts power to the iGPU component, so all the power budget can be allocated to CPU and dGPU for better performance.
 This is basically the same as a desktop computer.

       - Pros:
         - High performance with low latency (direct connection from dGPU to monitor, and no unnecessary power budget on iGPU)